allinbits/cosmos-cash/docs/Explanation/ADR/adr-006-license-credential.md

 ## Decision

-Within Cosmos Cash, licenses will be based upon Verifiable Credentials, as per [W3C Recommendation](https://www.w3.org/TR/vc-data-model/).
-These SHALL BE called an `IssuerLicense`.
+Within Cosmos Cash, licenses will be based upon Verifiable Credentials, as per W3C [Verifiable Credentials Data Model 1.0](https://www.w3.org/TR/vc-data-model/) specification.
+The Cosmos Cash license credential SHALL BE called an `IssuerLicense`.

 - Each credential SHALL BE issued by a single authority.
 - The credential SHALL BE issued to a single legal person.
-- The license entitles the holder to mint one token up to a defined limit.
+- The license entitles the holder to mint one or more tokens up to a defined limit.
 - The legal person will be denoted by their **PUBLIC DID**.
 - DID SHALL BE the primary means for identification of VASPs and authorities.
-- The credential Schema SHALL BE stored in a Verifiable Data Registry (VDR).
+- The credential schema SHALL BE stored in a Verifiable Data Registry (VDR).
 - The credential SHALL BE stored in the holder's private wallet
-- Licenses CAN NOT expire, but CAN BE revoked under certain circumstances such as:
+- Licenses CANNOT expire, but CAN BE revoked under certain circumstances such as:
   - The holder no longer exists.
   - Some form of malpractice on the part of the issuer.
 - Licenses can be updated, for example in the case of an update of a change issuance limit.